#server-performance

 • macOS: Hold the Shift key after the startup chime.

-• Linux: Boot into the recovery partition or use a live CD/USB.
+• Boot into recovery mode or a live environment.

 Keep your system and software updated

 Many kernel panics are caused by faulty or improperly configured hardware.
-Here are steps to isolate and fix common hardware problems:
+This is especially common on Linux systems running on diverse or custom hardware.

 Check for disk errors